JamesCicada/discord-clone/README.md

 - Real-time chat functionality for text messages.
 - Voice chat support for users to communicate via audio.
 - Server creation and management.
-- Direct messaging between users.
+- Video Channels.
-- User profiles with avatars and status updates.
+- User profiles with avatars.
 - Customization options for servers and profiles.

 ## Getting Started